consciousc-1/cybersecurity-labs/brute-force-detection/README.md

 Time window: 5 hours
 Incident correlation: Tenant default
 Explanation: grouping related alerts into one incident gives an analyst the full attack picture rather than fragmented noise

 ### Phase 6: Results Simulation
 Ran the query via the Advanced hunting panel against Log Analytics data.
 Result: 0 alerts, flat baseline.
 Interpretation: No SecurityEvent data is currently ingesting — the rule is valid and live, the environment is simply clean.
 This is the expected baseline state.
 The rule will fire automatically when Event ID 4625 data exceeds the threshold.

 ### Possible Brute Force Attacks collected by query

 Credential Access through password guessing

-- not password cracking — needs stolen hashes to be cracked offline
-- not password spraying — rule needs over 10 password guesses per account, not one password against multiple accounts
-- not credential stuffing — no guess needed since logon information is available from previous breach
+not password cracking — needs stolen hashes to be cracked offline not password spraying — rule needs over 10 password guesses per account, not one password against multiple accounts not credential stuffing — no guess needed since logon information is available from previous breach

 ### False Positive Indicators in SIEM report

-- Failures from internal server and IP address could hint to expired credentials or forgotten password
-- User forgot password is seen with usually low count of login attempts from one IP address during business hours
-- Ongoing pen testing or vulnerability scan
+Failures from internal server and IP address could hint to expired credentials or forgotten password User forgot password is seen with usually low count of login attempts from one IP address during business hours Ongoing pen testing or vulnerability scan

 ### True Positive Indicators

-- Source IP isn't in EDR or SIEM allowlist
+Source IP isn't in EDR or SIEM allowlist
-- multiple failures from same IP followed by a successful login
-- Websites like Virus Total flag source IP address as suspicious
-- Logon attempts made outside of business hours with no change management context - no scheduled maintenance, updates for that time frame.
+Multiple failures from same IP followed by a successful login Websites like Virus Total flag source IP address as suspicious Logon attempts made outside of business hours with no change management context - no scheduled maintenance, updates for that time frame.